The Secretary of State was asked—

 The statement from the Trump Administration that we will be subject to retaliatory tariffs if we proceed with the digital services tax that is set to come in in April seems an early test of how we will fare in independent trade talks.
-Could the Secretary of State tell us if the Government intend to concede to American pressure?
+Could the Secretary of State tell us whether the Government intend to concede to American pressure?

 Let me be clear: UK tax policy is a matter for the UK Chancellor—it is not a matter for the US; it is not a matter for the EU; it is not a matter for anybody else—and we will make the decisions that are right for Britain whether they are on our regulatory standards, our tax policy or anything else.

 Graham Harvey is a constituent of mine who runs an excellent little composites business on the Isle of Wight.
 He has just won a big order to sell to Taiwan.
 That is exactly the sort of business that I know the Secretary of State will want to cheer on, but he is finding it extremely difficult to get export finance and banking finance.
 I have written to the Secretary of State.
-Does she share my concern that our small and medium-sized businesses are not being given the support that they need to export successfully?
+Does she share my concern that our small and medium-sized businesses are not being given the support they need to export successfully?